-We have actively engaged with the various elements of our value chain, including our retail customers, contract manufacturers, and logistics and transportation providers, to meet demand for our products and to remain informed of any challenges within our value chain.
-Although consumer consumption habits have become steadier, inventory levels remain variable.
-Based on information available to us as of the date of this Report, we believe we will be able to deliver products at acceptable levels to fulfil customer orders on a timely basis; therefore, we expect our products will continue to be available for purchase to meet consumer meal replacement and snacking needs for the foreseeable future.
-We continue to monitor customer and consumer demand along with our logistics capabilities and intend to adapt our plans as needed to continue to drive our business and meet our obligations during the continuing and evolving COVID-19 situation.
+Based on information available to us as of the date of this Report, we believe we will be able to deliver products at acceptable levels to fulfill customer orders on a timely basis; therefore, we expect our products will continue to be available for purchase to meet consumer meal replacement and snacking needs for the foreseeable future.
+We continue to monitor customer and consumer demand along with our supply chain and logistics capabilities and intend to adapt our plans as needed to continue to drive our business and meet our obligations.